 - Pine Nuts

-This homemade pesto recipe is super simple to make and takes less than 10 minutes!
+This herb filled and super fresh homemade pesto recipe is super simple to make and takes less than 10 minutes!

 - Start by measuring and preparing your ingredients.
 If using fresh garlic make sure you peel it.